 District of Montana: On August 19, 2011, JoLaine Lee Flammond, was sentenced to 84 months in prison in connection with her guilty plea to possession with intent to distribute methamphetamine.
 Officers of the Blackfeet Safe Trails Task Force conducted an extensive investigation of numerous individuals trafficking large amounts of methamphetamine on the Blackfoot Reservation during 2009 and 2010.
-Another defendant, Rolan Hank "Hunky" Cobell, of Great Falls, MT, was sentenced on August 22, 2011, to 154 months imprisonment in connection with his guilty plea slashing her throat.
+Another defendant, Rolan Hank "Hunky" Cobell, of Great Falls, MT, was sentenced on August 22, 2011, to 154 months imprisonment in connection with his guilty plea to distribution of methamphetamine.

+to distribution of methamphetamine.
 District of New Mexico: On August 30, 2011, Michael Harrison, 29, a member of the Navajo Nation, was sentenced to a 78-month term of imprisonment to be followed by three years of supervised release for his conviction on an assault with intent to commit murder charge.
-In a guilty plea, Harrison admitted that he attempted to murder his common-law wife, also a member of the Navajo Nation, by
+In a guilty plea, Harrison admitted that he attempted to murder his common-law wife, also a member of the Navajo Nation, by slashing her throat.